aksec88/elastic-multi-stage-attack-investigation/README.md

-# Elastic SIEM — Brute Force to C2 Compromise
+# Elastic SIEM — Multi-Stage Attack Investigation

 End-to-end SOC investigation of real and simulated attacks using the Elastic Stack across a cloud-based lab environment.